 For More Information

-But I suppose many of you want some great souvenirs which are easy to get and take.
+I suppose many of you want some great souvenirs which are easy to get and take.
 I advise you to get something!

 |Post cards & folding fans|